arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-06.md

 # Quiz Game - Part 06

+Continue to work on the Maven project started as exercise in the first lesson.

 Create a stateless EJB called `QuizEjb` with the following methods:

 * `public long createQuiz(